k-dauda/simplestore/README.md

     simplestore.update('login', { userId: 'pking', passwd: 'newpassword' }, { useSession: true });
     // Use attrAccessor to update a specific attribute in an object simplestore.update('login.passwd', 'anotherpasswd');
+    // If you use keys that contain the dot operator, you can specify a different attrAccessor simplestore.update('login:passwd', 'anotherpasswd',  { attrAccessor: ':' });

 __5. remove (key, [options])__